 The HACP is aware that the price of the unit is not the only means to attract landlords to the program but can serve as a mechanism to incentivize landlords who typically would not participate in the HCV program.
-While the HACP has two (2) HUD-approved landlord related activities in the current MTW Plan, additional support and incentive modifications for landlords are proposed during the FY 2019 fiscal year.
-Below are proposed incentives available to any participating landlord for 2019.
+While the HACP has two (2) HUD-approved landlord related activities in the current MTW Plan, additional support and incentive modifications for landlords were added during the FY 2019 fiscal year.
+The incentives available to any participating landlord include: